Our book about Valuable Agile Retrospectives has been published!

 - Root causes almost always have to do with people.
 It’s rarely a technical or tool problem, most of the time it has to do with skills, knowledge, or the way the work is done.
-Or with leadership, power, authorithy, communication, or collaboration.
+Or with leadership, power, authority, communication, or collaboration.

-Since the 5 times why retrospective is based upon root cause analysis, it helps if the retrospective facilitator understands how that works.
+Since the five times why retrospective is based on root cause analysis, it helps if the retrospective facilitator understands how that works.
 The blog getting to the root causes of problems explains how to do root cause analysis effectively.
 There are also some practical tools from root cause analysis that facilitators can use for the retrospective, like a root cause analysis process and a root cause analysis checklist.

 The team that wasn’t a team yet (and wasn’t aware of it)

-In their retrospectives the came up with actions like assigning people who take responsibility for the user story, put more information on the story cards, and add extra columns on the story board.
-They did these actions, but are not satisfied with the result (and neither are their customers), as many user stories are still unfinished at the end of the sprint.
+In their retrospectives they came up with actions like assigning people who take responsibility for the user story, put more information on the story cards, and add extra columns on the story board.
+They did these actions, but are not satisfied with the result (and neither are their customers), as many user stories are still unfinished at the end of the iteration.

-Some of the root causes where that team members didn’t know each other good enough, felt afraid to fail, and lacked some skill.
-It also turned out that the team possessed most of the skills that were needed to do the work, but didn’t know that.
+Some of the root causes where that team members didn’t know each other well enough, didn’t dare to ask for help, felt afraid to fail, and lacked some skill.
+It also turned out that the team possessed most of the skills that were needed to do the work, but most team members didn’t know that.
 The team wasn’t a team yet, but a group of people working together, and they weren’t aware of that before they did the 5 times why retrospective which revealed the root causes of their problems.

 Actions they proposed were to have lunch sessions where team members presented what they had done in earlier projects, including how they did it.
 It helped the people on team to get to know each other.
-Gradually the culture changed, it became ok to try things and to be open that you didn’t know (yet) how to do it.
+Gradually the culture changed, it became ok to try things and to be open on things that you didn’t know (yet) how to do them.
 The team members started stimulating each other to ask for help, and to offer to help each other, now they were really becoming a team!
 Learning became important, and stories that were finished were celebrated.

-When you have problems that keep coming back in your sprints, and the retrospectives seem to be incapable of solving them, why not try the 5 times why technique?
+When you have problems that keep coming back in your sprints, and the retrospectives seem to be incapable of solving them, why not try the five times why technique?
 It helps you to get to the root causes of the problems, and to define effective actions that prevent them from happening in future sprints.